Our Roots in Racing

 The project was initially funded by his earnings from working in the family grocery store, as seen in the background of the photo below.

 By the summer of 1958, the car was fully assembled and ready to fire up for the first time.
 But disaster struck, as a rod went through the block and destroyed the engine.
-Jerry was flat out broke, as he had invested every dime he had in the car.
+He was flat out broke, as he had invested every dime he had in the car.
 That was it, game over, time to call it quits and move on.
-His older brother, Tom, intervened and invested in the project, saying: "You've come way too far to quit now!"
+His older brother intervened and invested in the project, saying: "You've come way too far to quit now!"

 The '58 Olds engine was bored to 407 cubic inches, and the valve train consisted of a custom ground Howard cam, solid lifters, magnesium adjustable rockers, and oversize valves.
 The fuel system consisted of a front-mounted Moon tank, and fuel injection by Algon, with a magneto for ignition.